How Will COVID-19 Affect Your 2020 Payroll Taxes?

 With everything going on in the world, it’s the right time to give more money to an employee, and if your company has the resources to shoulder the bookkeeping burden and risk, it could go a long way in building employee loyalty and satisfaction.

 Have questions?
 Ask a trusted CPA.

 The top-rated CPAs at Miller and Company LLP are here to answer all your questions about 2020 payroll taxes and how the current administration’s policies might impact your tax return for the year.
-Contact us to schedule a free consultation with one of our trusted accounting professionals.
+Contact us to schedule a consultation with one of our trusted accounting professionals.